 But self-admittedly, this devotion to career took its toll on Jane and her family.
 Is there a limit to how much you can plan for life and still have time for living life as it happens?

 13 years ago at the age of 50, Jane heard that a friend had plans to drive across Africa.
 Those sorts of adventures don’t come around that often, so Jane harnessed her wanderlust and hitched a ride.

-Days into the trip, the arid dessert air pressing down on their back, they barreled down the road.
+Days into the trip, the arid desert air pressing down on their back, they barreled down the road.

-When driving across Africa, the darkness can envelope you.
+When driving across Africa, the darkness can envelop you.
 So many swaths of land are so large and largely undeveloped that the stars actually touch the horizon.
-There’s a since of isolation that feels oddly similar to diving into a deep pool of water.
+There’s a sense of isolation that feels oddly similar to diving into a deep pool of water.